Lindurion/oomuse-core/README.md

 Or, for more advanced projects, you can list this dependency within a `conanfile.py` file instead (see [docs](http://docs.conan.io/en/latest/conanfile_py.html)).

 If your project is using CMake, include the (about to be) generated `conanbuildinfo.cmake` file that configures all your conan dependencies (including oomuse-core), setup conan (which makes sure, for example, that all needed header files are now on your include path), and then link your binary or library against all conan-downloaded libs (which will include oomuse-core).
-For example:
+For example, within your `CMakeLists.txt`:

 ```
 cmake_minimum_required(VERSION 3.0.2)